fastify/fastify/docs/Guides/Plugins-Guide.md

-We have seen how to extend server functionality and how to handle the encapsulation system, but what if you need to add a function that must be executed every time when the server "[emits](../Reference/Lifecycle.md)" an event?
+We have seen how to extend server functionality and how to handle the encapsulation system, but what if you need to add a function that must be executed whenever the server "[emits](../Reference/Lifecycle.md)" an event?

 ## Hooks